-Pelham's residential population is aging while its school enrollments are declining.
-Most of the housing units in Pelham are owner-occupied single-family homes and the sizes of its residential homes have tended to increase over time.
-Over 90% of the population in Pelham relies on private wells, while some portions of the community are now experiencing water quality and water quantity issues.
-Pelham's median household income now exceeds those of surrounding communities.
+As it does, the residential population is getting older, and school enrollment is decreasing.
+Most of the housing units in Pelham are owner-occupied single-family homes, and have also increased in size over time.
+Over 90% of the population in Pelham is on a private well, and yet some portions of the community are now experiencing water quality and quantity related issues.
+Pelham's median household income now exceeds that of surrounding communities.
 This has resulted in Pelham having relatively high home purchase prices, a low vacancy rate, and a lack of affordable units.
-Pelham lacks an adequate housing inventory for the range of potential residents seeking homes in years to come; nor is its home inventory adequate to meet the changing housing needs of some of its existing residential population.
+Pelham does not have an adequate housing inventory for the range of potential residents seeking homes in the years to come including the existing residential population that may have different housing needs over time.